Baker Hughes posts third straight quarterly loss as demand still hurt

 Orders in Baker Hughes’ oilfield equipment business were down 58% year-over-year for the third quarter.

-Net loss attributable to the company was $170 million, or 25 cents per share, in the three months ended Sept.
-30, compared with a profit of $57 million, or 11 cents per share, a year earlier.
+Net loss attributable to the company was $170 million, or 25 cents per share, in the quarter, compared with a profit of $57 million, or 11 cents per share, a year earlier.

 On an adjusted basis, the company earned 4 cents per share, in line with Wall Street expectations, according to data from Refinitiv.

-Reporting by Arathy S Nair in Bengaluru and Liz Hampton in Denver; Editing by Shounak Dasgupta and Bernadette Baum
+Reporting by Arathy S Nair in Bengaluru and Liz Hampton in Denver; Editing by Bernadette Baum and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.